jmcerrejon/misapuntesde/src/2013/08/notifications-from-raspberry-pi-to-whatsapp-with-fonyou.md

 ---
 id: 236
 title: Notifications from Raspberry Pi to WhatsApp with FonYou
+description: Notifications from Raspberry Pi to WhatsApp with FonYou
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-08-16 07:00:00